 Ecological issues: Environmental hazards: landslides, Tsunamis,earthquakes, floods and droughts, epidemics; Issues relating to environmental pollution; Changes in patterns of land use; Principles of environmental management and environmental impact assessment; Population explosion and food security; Environmental degradation; Problems of agrarian and industrial unrest, Deforestation, desertification and soil erosion;; Regional disparities in economic development; Concept of sustainable growth and development; Linkage of rivers, Environmental awareness; Globalisation and Indian economy.

-NOTE: One compulsory question of Map will be asked .
+NOTE: As per UPSC Geography Syllabus; one compulsory question of Map will be asked .

 Book By Savinder Singh is available in Hindi and English.